CadQuery/cadquery/doc/vis.rst

 Non-blocking visualization
 ==========================

-For non-blocking visualization, one can use the :meth:`~cadquery.fig.show` function.
+For non-blocking visualization, one can use the :meth:`cadquery.fig.show` function from the :mod:`~cadquery.fig` module.
 It relies on VTK/Trame and opens a web browser window.
-To programmatically remove previously added shapes one can use the :meth:`~cadquery.fig.clear` method.
+To programmatically remove previously added shapes one can use the :meth:`cadquery.fig.clear` function.

 .. image:: _static/fig.png

+This function is very handy for interactive work and debugging.
+Alternatively one can use the :class:`~cadquery.fig.Figure` class for more fine-grained control.

 Jupyter/JupterLab